MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 - To record an event, use the method ``recordEvent(int eventId)``.
 The event ID need to be in range ``0 to nbEventTypes-1``.

-  - The methods ``recordEvent(...)`` always need the eventID as the first parameter and can have up to ten int parameters as custom value for the event.
+  - The methods ``recordEvent(...)`` always needs the eventID as the first parameter and can have up to ten int parameters as custom value for the event.

 - To record the end of an event, use the method ``recordEventEnd(int eventID)``.
 It will trace the duration of an event previously recorded with one of the ``recordEvent(int)`` methods.